GreygorySulle/GreygorySulle/README.md

 - 👋 Hi, I’m GreygorySulle
 - 👀 I’m interested in website development both dynamic and static websites
-- 🌱 I’m currently learning React and Cloud Computing
+- 🌱 I’m currently learning Vue and Cloud Computing
 - 💞️ I’m looking to collaborate on fullstack development of website
 - 📫 You can find me at sullegreygory@gmail.com